topnodrog/JunctionGenerator/iterations/v6-tool-library-integration/README.md

 To leverage the prebuilt components in V6:

-1. Start a conversation with Archon and describe the agent you want to create
+1. Start a conversation with JunctionGenerator and describe the agent you want to create
-2. Archon will automatically analyze your requirements through the advisor agent
+2. JunctionGenerator will automatically analyze your requirements through the advisor agent
 3. Relevant prebuilt components will be recommended and incorporated into your agent
 4. You can request refinement to further optimize the agent
 5. The tools refiner agent will validate and optimize any MCP server configurations
-6. When satisfied, ask Archon to finalize the agent
+6. When satisfied, ask JunctionGenerator to finalize the agent

 ## Core Files

 ### Advisor Components
-- `archon/advisor_agent.py`: Agent that recommends relevant prebuilt components
+- `JunctionGenerator/advisor_agent.py`: Agent that recommends relevant prebuilt components
-- `archon/agent-resources/`: Directory containing prebuilt tools, examples, and MCP configurations
+- `JunctionGenerator/agent-resources/`: Directory containing prebuilt tools, examples, and MCP configurations

 ### Refiner Agents
-- `archon/refiner_agents/tools_refiner_agent.py`: Enhanced to validate MCP configurations
+- `JunctionGenerator/refiner_agents/tools_refiner_agent.py`: Enhanced to validate MCP configurations

 ### Workflow Orchestration
-- `archon/archon_graph.py`: Updated LangGraph workflow with advisor integration
+- `JunctionGenerator/JunctionGenerator_graph.py`: Updated LangGraph workflow with advisor integration

 ## Contributing